 If you want to venture into new grounds, then try to experiment with herbs, lemon juice, Parmesan cheese, etc. The best way to enjoy these puff pastry croutons is to eat them alongside soups or salad.
 It’s ok to eat them on their own, too.

 Total time: 40 minutes (Excluding 40 minutes of thawing time)

-Do you want something more fun and creative?
+Do you want something more fun and creative, like a succulent skewer appetizer you can munch on at your leisure?
 Then start baking with this citrus salmon lollipuffs recipe now.
-It features a mini ball of salmon wrapped in puff pastry and served on the skewer.
+It features a mini ball of salmon wrapped in puff pastry that is both delicious and visually striking.

 Like other recipes that use pastry as a wrap, you first unfold the pastry sheets onto a surface and cut them into strips.
 The next step is to place the two strips so that they form a cross shape.
 Lastly, put the seafood into the center and fold it over.

 Now comes the baking part, where you turn the pastries seam-side down on the tray and put everything into an oven.
 Wait patiently for 20 minutes, or until they turn golden brown.
 You can serve it on 3-inches skewers and dip the whole thing into the marmalade mixture.

 Total time: 50 minutes for a serving of 12